alexanderwerning/tacos/README.md

 TACOS solves this by providing:
 - **12,358** audio recordings annotated with
-- **47,748 temporally-aligned captions** linked to specific regions The regions on and offsets can be used to provide stronger supervision during text-audio pretraining.
+- **47,748 temporally-aligned captions** linked to specific regions The region's on- and offsets can be used to provide stronger supervision during text-audio pretraining.

 The following figure illustrates the difference between weak captions (left) and strong captions (right):
 <img src="figures/weak_vs_strong.png">